HarwinBorger/CSS-Patterns/README.md

 # CSS-Patterns
-How CSS-pattern wil help you master CSS to become a better front-end developer.
+How CSS-patterns wil help you master CSS to become a better front-end developer.

 This document uses methologies such as BEM, OOCSS, ITCSS and personal notes which help you becoming a better front-end developer.